intelailabpage/intelailabpage.github.io/_posts/2024-04-16-longformvideoseries-part3.md

 <br>
 <br>

-To summarize the key contributions of SViTT are: 1) a video-text architecture that unifies edge and node sparsity; 2) a sparse expansion curriculum for training on long video clips; and 3) empirical results that demonstrate its temporal modeling efficacy on video-language tasks.
+To summarize, the key contributions of SViTT are: 1) a video-text architecture that unifies edge and node sparsity; 2) a sparse expansion curriculum for training on long video clips; and 3) empirical results that demonstrate its temporal modeling efficacy on video-language tasks.
+This work was originally published in CVPR 2023.

+Presently, we are developing foundation models utilizing such sparse transformers for egocentric videos.
+Our SViTT-Ego model outperforms existing SOTA models such as EgoVLP on several downstream applications such as video multiple question answering (EgoMCQ).
+More details coming soon.
 </p>